lvshuiyiqing/instcov-1/doc/InstCovImpl.md

 `(a) ? instcov_dump() : instcov_dump(), (b) ? instcov_dump() :
 instcov_dump(), (c) ? instcov_dump() : instcov_dump(), expr`

-## About the `dump` function

-Here we give each program entity (decisions & conditions) a UUID (128-bit unsigned integer).
-The `dump` function is declared as follows:

-    #ifdef __cplusplus
-    extern "C" {
-    #endif  // __cplusplus
-    void dump(uint64_t uuid_high, uint64_t uuid_low, uint64_t bid);
-    #ifdef __cplusplus
-    }
-    #endif  // __cplusplus

-Here `bid` is the branch id.
-We use `1` for the true branch and `0` for the false branch.

-Before dumping the trace, a magic string is inserted first for file type recognition.
-All dumping is in binary format and is aligned by the size of `uint64_t`.

-## Debug information

-The debug information contains the UUID of this entity, the UUID of the parent entity, the file name, the line number and the column number.

-Before dumping the debug information, a magic string is inserted first for file type recognition.
-All dumping is in binary format and is aligned by the size of `uint64_t`.

-## Trace analysis
+### Organizing the traces

 Note that the trace file only contains a sequence of UUID-bid pairs.
 We need to associate them with each other in MCDC coverage analysis.

-What `instcov-view` does is actually read the debug information from `.dbginfo` files, read the trace file, and link the trace entries.
+We need to first read the debug information from `.dbginfo` files, then read the trace file, and organize the trace entries.

 The trace entries are restructured into several tree structures.
 The root node of each tree is a decision.
 The leaf nodes are conditions.
-Other non-leaf nodes are sub-decisions ( **sub-decisions are currently not supported** ).
+Other non-leaf nodes are sub-decisions (**sub-decisions are currently not supported, the tree has only one layer** ).

-When a new entry is read from the trace file, `instcov-view` goes upwards to find the root node, and set up a tree of empty slots.
+When a new entry is read from the trace file, we go upwards to find the root node, and set up a tree of empty slots.
 The tree is built according to the debug information.
 Each slot needs to be filled with a corresponding trace entry.
 After the root node (decision) is filled, the total information for a visit to the root decision is completed, and is dumped as tree format.
-Then `instcov-view` starts over, reads new entries, build and dumps new slot trees.
+Then we starts over, reads new entries, build and dumps new slot trees.

 Sometimes a node outside the tree may be read, or the node may be already filled inside the current tree.
 This means that the new node is definitely in a deeper